sjeknic/CellTK/docs/quick.rst

     seg = celltk.Segmenter(images=['channel000'], output='seg', save=True, force_rerun=False)

 Next, we add the functions to the operation.
 For this example, we want to use UNet to find the nuclei followed by a simple constant threshold and cleaning to label the nuclei.
-Any kwargs those functions require can be passed to ``add_function_to_operation``.
+Any kwargs those functions require can be passed to ``add_function``.
 We will use the example weights for UNet, but if you have your own weights, you can pass them with the kwarg ``weight_path``.
 For any function, you can add the kwarg ``save_as`` to save those output files.
 It's best to add this to time consuming operations so that they do not need to be repeated.

 ::

-    seg.add_function_to_operation('unet_predict', save_as='unet_nuc')
+    seg.add_function('unet_predict', save_as='unet_nuc')
-    seg.add_function_to_operation('constant_thres', thres=0.8)
+    seg.add_function('constant_thres', thres=0.8)
-    seg.add_function_to_operation('clean_labels', min_radius=3, relabel=True)
+    seg.add_function('clean_labels', min_radius=3, relabel=True)

 Next, we will add a tracking operation using the same format as above.
 This time we import the output from ``seg`` to be used by the ``Tracker``.
 We will use the ``kit_sch_ge_tracker`` function which runs a tracking algorithm from `Katharina Loeffler and colleagues`_.